 Middlebury College and the Monterey Institute of International Studies provide this software to all students, scholars, and visitors free of charge.

-IMPORTANT: Do NOT use TurboTax for your federal tax return.
-TurboTax does NOT support Form 1040NR which you have to use as a nonresident alien for tax purposes.
+IMPORTANT: Do NOT use TurboTax or most other preparation software for your federal tax return.
+These software do NOT support Form 1040NR which you have to use as a nonresident alien for tax purposes.

 NOTE: If you are a resident alien for tax purposes, you can not use FNTR.
-You will need to fill out form 1040 or 1040-EZ like a U.S. Citizen.
-If you received a Form 1042S from us but you are a resident alien, go to this webpage explaining what to do.
+You will need to fill out Form 1040 or 1040-EZ the same as a U.S. Citizen.
+If you received a Form 1042S from the college but you are a resident alien, go to this webpage which will explain what to do.

 DOCUMENTS you need to prepare your federal income tax return:

 - I-20 or DS-2019 or other visa status form if applicable